JWFeatherstone/fitlit-adriane-houda-sam-john/README.md

 ## Wins and Challanges

 ### Wins:
-- Successfully implemented use of fetch API to fetch data asynchronously.
+- Successfully implemented the fetch API to fetch data asynchronously.
-- Using technology from third party libraries from both chart.js & date.js to enhance the UI experience
+- Utilized third-party libraries, such as chart.js and date.js, to enhance the user interface.
-- Utilizing gitHub project board to divide tasks, update design, and submit code review and receive feedback from teammates
+- Utilized GitHub project boards to organize tasks, update designs, and receive feedback from team members.
-- Making application 100% accessible via Lighthouse audit
+- Achieved 100% accessibility for the application through a Lighthouse audit.
-- Using test driven development
+- Utilized test-driven development to ensure high code quality.
-- Collaboration and given equal opportunity
+- Collaborated effectively with the team.
-- Resolving merge conflicts
+- Resolved merge conflicts efficiently.

 ### Challenges:
-- Uniformly deciding on a layout and design.
-We remained open to everyones ideas via frequent communication, extensive planning and research and continued to update our wireframing and project board as the application progressed for problems that arised.
+- Struggled to uniformly decide on a layout and design, but overcame this challenge through frequent communication, extensive planning and research, and ongoing updates to wireframes and project boards.
-- Understanding and implementing fetch calls
+- Had difficulty understanding and implementing fetch calls.
-- Learning both chart.js and date.js third party libraries and successfully implementing methods to display user's data
+- Faced a learning curve with both chart.js and date.js third-party libraries, but successfully implemented methods to display user data.